Achilles tendinopathy

 Physiotherapy can help to build up the strength and function in your Achilles tendon.

 Your physiotherapist will suggest some exercises for you to do.
-They usually involve stretching and lengthening your Achilles tendon and surrounding muscles.
-To get the best results you’ll usually need to do Achilles tendinopathy exercises two to three times a day, on most days for at least three months.
+The specific exercises will depend on your symptoms.
+But they usually involve stretching and lengthening your Achilles tendon and surrounding muscles over time.
+You’ll probably need to do Achilles tendinopathy exercises two to three times a day, on most days, for at least three months to get the best results.

 Other treatments for Achilles tendinopathy